On the Two Paths Theorem and the Two Disjoint Paths Problem: Introduction

-Since the seminal works in~\cite{DBLP:journals/dm/Seymour80,DBLP:journals/jacm/Shiloach80,DBLP:journals/ejc/Thomassen80}, many efficient algorithms have been given: we find respectively in~\cite{DBLP:journals/siamcomp/KhullerMV92,gustedt,DBLP:journals/mst/Tholey06} algorithms running in $O(n^2)$, $O(n+m\log n)$, and $O(n+m\alpha(m,n))$ where $n$ and $m$ are respectively the vertex and edge number of the graph, and $\alpha$ is the two parameters variant of the inverse of the Ackermann function.
+Since the seminal works in~\cite{DBLP:journals/dm/Seymour80,DBLP:journals/jacm/Shiloach80,DBLP:journals/ejc/Thomassen80}, several efficient algorithms have been introduced.
+For instance, algorithms running in $O(n^2)$, $O(n+m\log n)$, and $O(n+m\alpha(m,n))$ are respectively proposed in \cite{DBLP:journals/siamcomp/KhullerMV92,gustedt,DBLP:journals/mst/Tholey06}, where $n$ and $m$ are the number of vertices and edges, respectively, and $\alpha$ is the two parameters variant of the inverse of the Ackermann function.
 All are based on improving the $O(nm)$ algorithm by Shiloach~\cite{DBLP:journals/jacm/Shiloach80}.
 The latter relies on a sequence of six reductions, three of which involve previous works: instances can be reduced to the $3$-connected case (e.g. using the algorithm from~\cite{doi:10.1137/0202012} to decompose a graph into its triconnected components), and even the $3$-connected non-planar case~\cite{DBLP:journals/jacm/PerlS78}, both in $O(n+m)$ time.
-By Kuratowksi's Theorem the resulting instance contains a topological $K_{3,3}$ or $K_5$.
+By Kuratowski's Theorem the resulting instance contains a topological $K_{3,3}$ or $K_5$.
 Another reduction allows one to assume that the instance does not contain a $K_5$~\cite{10.1215/S0012-7094-68-03523-0}.

-From a structural point of view, the characterisation of graphs avoiding vertex-disjoint paths between two fixed pairs of vertices is often called the two paths theorem.
-It states that the edge-maximal such graphs are the \emph{webs}.
-It was first introduced in~\cite{DBLP:journals/ejc/Thomassen80,DBLP:journals/dm/Seymour80}.

-We provide a new proof of this theorem, and we use it to design a simple $O(nm)$ algorithm for a slight generalisation of the two disjoint paths problem.
-Our algorithm departs from the method of Shiloach in that no reductions are required: it is a simple recursive algorithm and except for a search algorithm (e.g. depth-first or bread-first), it is self-contained.

-We start by fixing the notations and conventions that we use for graphs, before introducing the mains definitions more formally.
+To quote Shiloach ``We have not written the solution as an explicit, long, and tedious algorithm''.